Food protein–induced enterocolitis syndrome (FPIES)

-Non–IgE-mediated severe gastrointestinal food hypersensitivity, typically presents in early infancy with repeated vomiting, diarrhoea, dehydration, and lethargy.
+Non–IgE-mediated severe gastrointestinal food hypersensitivity, typically presents in early infancy with repeated vomiting, dehydration, lethargy, metabolic acidosis (even mimicking sepsis).
+Watery diarrhoea (sometimes with blood and/or mucus) can develop in some cases.
 The severity is really what makes it worthy of a distinct name, debatable if it is actually distinct from other non-IgE mediated food allergy.
-But a few unusual features.

 The most common offending foods are cow’s milk and soy in young infants; in older infants, there are a range of food triggers including some foods usually not considered allergenic eg rice, oat, chicken, sweet potato!
 Egg surprisingly a very unusual cause!
 Cases in breastfed infants have been reported.